Performed in Harold French's "A Share in the Son" in the Cambridge Theatre with Jessie Mathews in August 1966.

-(September 1957) He acted in William Shakespeare's play, "Hamlet," in an Old Vic Company production at the Royal Court Theatre in Liverpool, Merseyside, England with John Neville, Jack Gwillim, Coral Browne, Judi Dench, Derek Francis, John Humphry, David Dodimead, Daniel Thorndike, David Waller, Margaret Courtenay, Barry Ingham (Barrie), Barbara Leigh-Hunt, Harold Innocent, Richard Gale, and Edward Hardwicke in the cast.
+(September 1957) He played a servant in William Shakespeare's "Hamlet" in an Old Vic Company production at the Royal Court Theatre in Liverpool, Merseyside, England with John Neville, Jack Gwillim, Coral Browne, Judi Dench, Derek Francis, John Humphry, David Dodimead, Daniel Thorndike, David Waller, Margaret Courtenay, Barry Ingham (Barrie), Barbara Leigh-Hunt, Harold Innocent, Richard Gale, and Edward Hardwicke in the cast.
 Michael Benthall was director.

-(September 1957, December 1957, March 1958, April 1958, & June 1958) He acted in William Shakespeare's play, "Hamlet," at the Old Vic Theatre in London, England with John Neville, Jack Gwillim, Coral Browne, Margaret Courtenay (Gertrude-April 1958 & June 1958) Judi Dench, Derek Francis, John Humphry, Barbara Leigh-Hunt (Player Queen), and James Culliford (Osric), in the cast.
+(September 1957, December 1957, March 1958, April 1958, & June 1958) He played a servant in William Shakespeare's "Hamlet," at the Old Vic Theatre in London, England with John Neville, Jack Gwillim, Coral Browne, Margaret Courtenay (Gertrude-April 1958 & June 1958) Judi Dench, Derek Francis, John Humphry, Barbara Leigh-Hunt, and James Culliford in the cast.
 Michael Benthall was director.